jeorgeiiii/mi-ai-assistant/README.md

 Your assistant is ready.
 You can now start chatting.
    Type 'quit' or 'exit' to end the conversation.
 -------------------------
+You: Do I have any new emails?
+Assistant: Yes, you have one unread email from 'Google' with the subject 'Security alert'.

+You: Okay, archive it.
+Assistant: The email from 'Google' has been archived.

+You: What are my tasks for today?
+Assistant: You have one task for today: 'Finish project report'.

+You: Add a new task: 'Buy groceries for tonight'.
+Assistant: The task 'Buy groceries for tonight' has been added to your list.

-You: What's on my schedule for tomorrow?
+You: And what's on my calendar for tomorrow?
 Assistant: You have a 'Dentist Appointment' scheduled for tomorrow at 11:00 AM.

-You: Please cancel the Dentist Appointment.
+You: Can you cancel the dentist appointment?
-Assistant: I found the 'Dentist Appointment' for tomorrow.
-Are you sure you want to cancel it?
+Assistant: Are you sure you want to delete the 'Dentist Appointment' event?

-You: Yes, please.
+You: Yes.
 Assistant: The 'Dentist Appointment' has been successfully removed from your calendar.

-You: Add a 'Team Lunch' to my calendar for next Friday at 1 PM.
-Assistant: Of course, and how long will the event be?

-You: It will be 90 minutes.
-Assistant: Done.
-I've added 'Team Lunch' to your calendar for next Friday at 1:00 PM.

-You: Are there any unread emails from 'Google'?
-Assistant: Let me check...
-Yes, you have one unread email from 'Google' with the subject 'Security alert', summarizing that a new device has signed into your account.